Served: 3 years

 Albert was born June 6, 1891 to Jacob and Lena (Dalker) Schmitt.
-Eighteen years later, Albert married Edith Applegate during 1909.
-By then end of 1918 they had five children and Albert was an Assistant Marshal and first motorcycle policeman for the Village of Cheviot where his father was the Town Clerk.
-1919 started off very badly when their fourth child, 2½-year-old Albert Jr., became ill with influenza.
+He married Edith Applegate during 1909.
+By then end of 1918 they had five children and Albert was an Assistant Marshal and first motorcycle policeman for the Village of Cheviot, where his father was the Town Clerk.
+During early 1919, their fourth child, 2½-year-old Albert Jr., became ill with influenza.
 He developed bronchitis, then pneumonia, and on February 17, 1919 he died.

-On the night of May 27, 1921 Marshal Schmitt, on duty and operating a motorcycle, attempted to stop two speeding motorcycles with sidecars; one operated by Gilbert Ahlenstorf (23), of 512 Oak Street in Elmwood Place, and carrying Miss Alvena Brennan (19) of 811 Mound Street and the other operated by Foster Lloyd (19) and carrying Mary Rison (19) also of Mound Street.
+On the night of May 27, 1921 Marshal Schmitt, on duty and operating a motorcycle, attempted to stop two speeding motorcycles with sidecars; one operated by Gilbert Ahlenstorf (23) of 512 Oak Street in Elmwood Place, carrying Miss Alvena Brennan (19) of 811 Mound Street in the sidecar, and the other operated by Foster Lloyd (19), carrying Mary Rison (19), also of Mound Street.

 Ahlenstorf’s motorcycle also went down spilling him and his passenger.
 Lloyd stopped and told Miss Rison to get out.
 Ahlenstorf ripped the license off his wrecked bike.
 Miss Brennan begged for help for her injured foot.
 Marshal Schmitt lay broken and bleeding beneath the tree.
 Ahlenstorf got onto Lloyd’s bike and both rode off.

-Marshal Schmitt was survived by his wife, Edith (Applegate) Schmitt (29), and four children, Alice (12), Oliver (10), Ruth (8), and Freeman R. (2); his parents, Jacob J. and Lena Schmitt; Edith’s parents, Ollie and Dorothy Applegate; and his siblings.
+Marshal Schmitt was survived by his wife, Edith (Applegate) Schmitt (29); children, Alice Schmitt (12), Oliver Schmitt (10), Ruth Schmitt (8), and Freeman R. Schmitt (2); parents, Jacob J. and Lena Schmitt; Edith’s parents, Ollie and Dorothy Applegate; and siblings.
 He was laid out at his home on Woodbine and services were held at 2:30 p.m. on Monday, May 30, 1921 at the Cheviot United Methodist Church at Harrison and Lovell Avenues.
 More than 600 people participated.
 Edith was so distraught that she could not participate except in the graveside services; where she collapsed.
 She remained unconscious for several hours at home.
 Marshal Schmitt was buried at the Bridgetown Protestant Cemetery on May 31, 1921.

-Cincinnati Detective Chief Emmett D. Kirgan, Detective Christian Wolf, and Detective Joseph E. Brink conducted an investigation.
+Cincinnati Detective Chief Emmett D. Kirgan, Detective Christian Wolf, and Detective Joseph E. Brink investigated.
 By the end of the day, they had identified Ahlenstorf and he had not returned to his home since the incident.

 Lloyd fled to Florida and, during 1925, married a teenager and had a child.
 He returned to Cheviot by 1930 and his wife died one year later.
 Lloyd moved back to Florida and died in 1959.
 There is no indication that he was ever charged with any crime.

-Cheviot Police Chief Joseph Lally and the Greater Cincinnati Police Historical Society collaborated to have Assistant Marshal Schmitt included on the National Law Enforcement Officers Memorial in Washington DC.
-The “Names Committee” met on December 3, 2014 to establish his eligibility.
+The Greater Cincinnati Police Museum applied to the National Law Enforcement Officers Memorial in Washington DC to have him listed on their memorial.
+The “Names Committee” met on December 3, 2014 and established his eligibility.
 His name was etched into the Memorial and he was officially inducted on May 15, 2015.

-If anyone has information, artifacts, archives, or images of this officer or incident, please contact the Greater Cincinnati Police Museum at email@example.com.
+If you know of information, artifacts, archives or images of this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.